-That Boy Dating Your Daughter is More Than a Nuisance - Crosswalk the Devotional - August 13, 2014
+That Boy Dating Your Daughter Is More Than a Nuisance - Crosswalk the Devotional - July 19

 My little girl will turn eight in a week, and believe it or not… I'm looking forward to the day she starts bringing boys home.